apereo/cas/docs/cas-server-documentation/installation/FIDO-U2F-Authentication.md

 ## Registration

-By default, an account registry implementation is included that collects user device registration and saves them into memory.
+By default, an account registry implementation is included that collects user device registrations and saves them into memory.
 This option should only be used for demo and testing purposes.
 Production deployments of this feature today will require a separate implementation of the registry that is capable to register accounts into persistent storage.
 Additional options for storage may be added later based on demand and availability.